Timer action

 Relative timer - Relative rule

 The relative rule defines the temporal distance to the event.
 Set the time zone here.
-In the "Date" area, you can specify in how many years, months and days the timer action should be executed.
-In the "Time" area, the time interval between the triggering event and this action can be specified in hours, minutes and seconds if you select the "In" option.
-The "At" option can be used to enter a fixed time at which the timer action will be executed.
+In the "Date" area, you can specify the number of years, months and days in which the timer action should be executed.
+In the "Time" area, the time interval to the triggering event can be specified in hours, minutes and seconds if you select the "In" option.
+The "At" option can be used to enter a fixed time at which the timer action is executed.

-Once you have set the timer rule, click "OK" to save the changes and close the dialog.
+Once you have set the timer rule, click "OK" to save the changes and close the dialog again.

 Click "Next".